100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Carson opposes Home Rule

-Sir Edward Carson, the political and spiritual leader of Irish Unionism between 1910–21, indicates his militant stand for the maintenance of the Union between Britain and Ireland in a private letter to the Ulster Unionist Sir James Craig:
+Sir Edward Carson, the political and spiritual leader of Irish Unionism from 1910–21, indicates his militant stance for the maintenance of the Union in a letter to Ulster Unionist Sir James Craig:

-“I am not for a mere game of bluff, and, unless Ulster men are prepared to make great sacrifices which they clearly understand, the talk of resistance is no use.”
+‘I am not for a mere game of bluff, and, unless Ulster men are prepared to make great sacrifices ... the talk of resistance is no use.’

 08 Feb 1912